stone-payments/stoneco-guidelines/backend/python/README.md

 #### 5.7.
 String Quotes
 In Python, single-quoted strings and double-quoted strings are the same.
 This PEP does not make a recommendation for this.
 Pick a rule and stick to it.
 When a string contains single or double quote characters, however, use the other one to avoid backslashes in the string.
 It improves readability.

-For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in PEP 257 .
+For triple-quoted strings, always use double quote characters to be consistent with the docstring convention in [PEP 257](https://www.python.org/dev/peps/pep-0257/) .

 #### 5.8.
 Whitespace in Expressions and Statements
-Pet Peeves

 Avoid extraneous whitespace in the following situations:

 Immediately inside parentheses, brackets or braces.